 No amount of money can ever fully compensate for a child’s death, but there are important benefits to pursuing a wrongful death case.
 If your child has suffered an injury or lost their life while under the supervision of a daycare provider, an experienced daycare injury lawyer can help you get compensation for your child’s injuries.
 Not only can parents recover the costs of medical bills and funeral expenses with such a case, but it also holds the daycare facility accountable and helps prevent other families from experiencing a similar tragedy.

-Criminal Charges Are Separate From a Civil Complaint
+Criminal Charges Are Separate From a Civil Complaint or Lawsuit

 Ultimately, it will be up to the state whether criminal charges are pursued in cases of daycare abuse or neglect.
 A criminal case will not provide damages to your family to cover expenses associated with your child’s daycare injury or death.
 While the state might file a criminal case, it is up to surviving family members to file a civil lawsuit to recover damages.

 Criminal cases are more challenging to prove because the party charged must be shown to be guilty beyond a reasonable doubt.
 In a civil case, they must only be found guilty by a preponderance of the evidence—which means it is more likely than not that the defendant committed the act in question.
-Even if a criminal case is filed but the party is found not guilty, you can still file—and win—a civil case.
+Even if a criminal case is filed, but the party is found not guilty, you can still file—and potentially win—a civil case.